fh4ck/VCFgenerator/README.md

 > - If you do not fully understand how this tool should be used, please don't download / use it.

-> - Refer to the laws in your province / country and of the province / country involved in the use of this tool, before accessing, using,or in any other way utilizing it.
+> - Refer to the laws in your province / country and of the province / country involved in the use of this tool, before accessing, using, or in any other way utilizing it.

 > - Neither administration of this server, the authors of this material, or anyone else affiliated in any way, is going to accept responsibility for your actions.